 Secondly, there are instructions that you can click on when you toggle it with your cursor.

-Thirdly, they seem to truly care your budget because of their YNAB methodology
+Thirdly, they seem to truly care about your budget because of their YNAB methodology

 They have a YNAB philosophy composed of 4 principles or rules: